GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/chat-channel-list/swipeable-view-delegate.md

 ### swipeableViewWillShowActionViews(for:​)

-Prepares the receiver that showing of actionViews will ocur. use this method to for example close other actionViews in your collectionView/tableView.
+Prepares the receiver that showing of `actionViews` will occur. use this method to for example close other `actionViews` in your collectionView/tableView.

 ``` swift
 func swipeableViewWillShowActionViews(for indexPath: IndexPath)